ClickHouse/ClickHouse/docs/en/data_types/index.md

 # Data types

-ClickHouse table fields can contain data of different types.
+ClickHouse can store various types of data in table cells.

-The topic contains descriptions of data types supported and specificity of their usage of implementation if exists.
+This section describes the supported data types and special considerations when using and/or implementing them, if any.